 An email newsletter?
 Blog updates?
 A personal visit or phone call?

-Video is a fast and effective way to capture product features, explain product functions and keep your sales team and customers up to date.
+Interactive video is a fast and effective way to capture product features, explain product functions and keep your sales team and customers up to date.

 This is how I am using VidVersity in the Little Space, a boutique co-working and event space in the eastern suburbs of Sydney.